StanfordSNR/guardian-agent/README.md

 * [Development](#development)

 ## Installation
-Using SSH Guardian Agent requires installation both on your local machine (the one with your SSH private keys) and on each of the remote machines you want to securely forward SSH agent to (the machines on which you want to run an SSH client without having the keys on them).
+Using SSH Guardian Agent requires installation both on your local machine (the one with your SSH private keys) and on each of the intermediary machines you want to securely forward SSH agent to (the machines on which you want to run an SSH client without having the keys on them).
 No installation is required on the server side.

 1. Install the following dependencies:
   * OpenSSH client